salah-0/How-to-web-works/README.md

-# How the Web Works
+# How the Web Works?

 This repository aims to provide an insightful overview of how the web functions, covering various fundamental components and concepts.